Microwave-to-Optical Quantum Transduction of Photons for Quantum Interconnects: Author contributions

 \section{Author contributions}

 A.S. conceived the idea, initiated the project, and wrote the manuscript.
 Y.D. supervised the project.
-All authors contributed to the discussion, review and revision of the manuscript at all stages.
+R.M. and Y.D. contributed to the discussion, review, and revision of the manuscript at all stages.